elearning-ostfalia/moodle-mod_offlinequiz/README.md

 # FORK!
-# Inteneded to create a pull request...
+(Intended to create a pull request...)

 Offline Quiz Module
 ===================